django/dsf-working-groups/active/community.md

 With regards to Django Software Foundation responsibilities and resources, the group operates with:

-- I'm unsure what power's might be delegated, if any.
-Board members would need to input into this.
 - Admin privileges to members of the forum & Discord or existing admin representive joining as a member.

 ## Initial membership